Kris Carr

 • Pinto beans

-In your fridge: Plant proteins that come in sealed packaging, like organic, non-GMO tofu, usually have a pretty long life, so let the best by date guide you.
+Plant proteins that come in sealed packaging, like organic, non-GMO tofu, usually have a pretty long life, so let the best-by-date guide you.
 Once you open the package, leftovers will stay good in your fridge for about a week.
 Keep extra tofu in water in an airtight container.
 Cooked legumes usually last in the fridge for 3-5 days in an airtight container.
 Nut butters are often shelf stable when they’re sealed, then need to go in the fridge once opened.
 And you might be wondering why I keep my dry nuts and seeds in the fridge—it’s because they can last up to 6 months in there (whereas it’s more like a few weeks in the pantry)!

 Whole grains contain lots of fiber, vitamins, minerals and antioxidants.
 Our bodies digest and absorb the sugars in these complex carbohydrates more slowly than simple carbs (like soda, refined flours, etc.), which means they provide more sustainable energy and are less likely to cause blood sugar spikes (learn more about whole grains here!).
 Plus, they’re deliciously filling and help bring different ingredients together to make a perfect plant-based meal!

 What whole grains should you have on your list when you go grocery shopping?
+Pick one or two of these gorgeous grains:

 • Rice (brown rice, wild rice, jasmine rice, basmati rice)